Colleen Madigan: Attack on Lachowicz and gaming

-The website "Colleen's World" was set up by the Republican Party of Maine to "out" her as a player of the massively multiplayer online role-playing game (MMORPG) World of Warcraft (her "main" character is a level 100 orc rogue named Santiaga).
+The website "Colleen's World" was set up by the Republican Party of Maine to "out" her as a player of the massively multiplayer online role-playing game (MMORPG) World of Warcraft (her "main" character was a level 85 orc rogue named Santiaga).
 The site displayed several messages posted by Lachowicz to sites such as The Daily Kos, stating her desire to "go and hunt down Grover Norquist and drown HIM in [her] bathtub" (referencing a comment Norquist made on shrinking the government "to the size where we can drown it in the bathtub") and comments about stabbing and poisons (in World of Warcraft, rogues rely heavily on daggers and poisons).
 The website said "In Colleen's online fantasy world, she gets away with crude, vicious and violent comments" and "Maine needs a State Senator that lives in the real world, not in Colleen's fantasy world."
 They also sent out a press release titled "Disturbing Alter-Ego Revealed" which accused her of living a "time-consuming double life."

 In response, Lachowicz said, "I think it's weird that I'm being targeted for playing online games.
 Apparently I'm in good company since there are 183 million other Americans who also enjoy online games.
 What's next?
 Will I be ostracized for playing Angry Birds or Words with Friends?"
 She added, "What's really weird is that the Republicans are going after my hobbies instead of talking about their record while they've been running Augusta for the last two years.
 Instead of talking about what they're doing for Maine people, they're making fun of me for playing video games.
 Did you know that more people over the age of 50 play video games than under the age of 18?
 As a gamer, I'm in good company with folks like Jodie Foster, Vin Diesel, Mike Myers, and Robin Williams.
 Maybe it's the Republican Party that is out of touch."